mporeilly/Automated_Ultrasonic_Device/README.md

 # Capstone
 The files within this repository contain software used to control an Automated Ultrasonic Device that is designed to complete API 563 tank inspections.
-The software was designed around a Raspberry Pi and Olympus UT scopes capable of outputting scan data as an analog voltage signals between 0 - 1 Volt.
+The software was designed around a Raspberry Pi and Olympus UT scopes capable of outputting scan data as analog voltage signals between 0 - 1 Volt.
 Due to interference from the GPIO pins on the Pi an Arduino will collect the voltage values.
-The values will then be sent to the Pi over a serial connetion in the form of a USB cable.
+The values will then be sent to the Pi over a serial connection via a USB cable.
 Please refer to the wiring diagram below for the setup.

 ![alt text](https://github.com/mporeilly/Capstone/blob/master/Electrical/Schematic_Wiring%20Diagram.png)